PubChimps/IBMCodePatterns/ProgrammingLanguageClassification/README.md

   ![](images/new-project.png?raw=true)

-* DSX projects depend on two services: Object Storage, and a Compute Engine.
+* Projects depend on two services: Object Storage, and a Compute Engine.
 If you don't already have Object Storage or a Compute Engine, you can create a new instance of each service while defining a new project.
 The _New Project_ panel is easy to use, either select an existing service on the right, or create a new one.
 In the example below services need to be created.

   ![](images/create-services.png?raw=true)

-> Note: Services created must be in the same region, and space, as your Data Science Experience service.
+> Note: Services created must be in the same region, and space, as your Watson Studio service.

-### 4. Create a notebook in IBM Data Science Experience
+### 4. Create a notebook in Watson Studio

 * If you don't have your newly created Project open, first click `Projects` -> `View All Projects`, and then select your newly created project from Step 4.
-Next, in the Data Science Experience browser tab click on `Overview` and then click `add notebooks`.
+Next, in the Watson Studio browser tab click on `Overview` and then click `add notebooks`.

   ![](images/add-notebook.png?raw=true)